xamarin/dev-days-labs/HandsOnLab/README.md

 Go to **Tools->Extensions & Updates**

-Under Online search for *SQLite* and ensure that you have SQlite for Univeral Windows Platform installed (current version 3.13.0)
+Under Online search for *SQLite* and ensure that you have SQlite for Univeral Windows Platform installed (current version 3.14.1)

+If there is a new version then install it, remove the SQLite for Universal Windows Platform from the References in the UWP app.
+Then add a new Reference and under **Universal Windows -> Extensions** you will see SQlite for Universal Windows Platform.
+Add that in and you will be good to go.

 ![Sqlite](http://content.screencast.com/users/JamesMontemagno/folders/Jing/media/ace42b1e-edd8-4e65-92e7-f638b83ad533/2016-07-11_1605.png)